Picking out the right switch for your keyboard is a difficult decision.

 Type: Tactile Feel/Sound: Bumpy, Moderately Loud Actuation Force: 65g Bottom-Out Force: 95g Actuation Distance: 2mm Travel Distance: 4mm

 Cherry MX Clears are another tactile switch option, although they are only available on a select number of keyboards.
-MX Clears are a great switch option if you find the Cherry MX Browns to not be heavy enough, or if you feel the bump is not strong enough.
+MX Clears are a great option if you find the Cherry MX Browns to not be heavy enough, or if you feel the bump is not strong enough.

 Cherry MX Clears are perfect for heavy typists who need to the extra support to keep from bottoming out and limit finger pain.
-If you have a lighter keystroke, this style of switch may fatigue your fingers, so it’s not for everybody.
+If you have a lighter keystroke, this style may fatigue your fingers, so it’s not for everybody.